 One of my favorite gems in is Marukai, a Japanese market with any and everything delicious and not in english that you could imagine!
 From everything to prepped meals to the raw elements to make them this is one grocery store you need to visit.
 Here’s what I grabbed in my adventure.

 - Shabu Shabu (thinly sliced beef)

 - 1 tbl spoon minced garlic

 - Soy sauce

 - Sesame seeds

-- While your meat is finishing, you will prep your veggies.
-Thinly slicing your pickled cucumber, chopping some red cabbage and mincing your fresh red chilis.
+- While your meat is finishing, start to prep your veggies.
+Thinly slicing your pickled cucumber,s into rounds, chop some purple cabbage and mince some fresh red thai chilis.

-- Heat a small frying pan with vegetable oil to make your taco shells.
-Lay it in submerged for about 10 seconds then flip it over to the other side.
+- Heat a small frying pan to medium-high heat with 1/2-1 inch of vegetable oil to make your taco shells. once the oil is hot, lay it in submerged for about 10 seconds then flip it over to the other side.
 Once you do grab one side of the tortilla and fold it in half.
 Then flip that halved tortilla to it’s other side and seal in your shape.
 Remove and set it on a plate with a paper towel to remove the excess oil.

 - Now its time to plate your delicious tacos.
-Grab the caramelized beef out the oven toss it around before you put it in your tacos.
-Grab some of your purple cabbage first, then your beef then top it with a few slices of pickled cucumber, pickled ginger, sesame seeds and if you’re up for the challenge, some fresh minced thai chili.
+Grab the caramelized beef out the oven and toss it around the sauce before you plate.
+Inside your tortilla, place purple cabbage first, then your beef then top it with a few slices of pickled cucumber, pickled ginger (pre-purchased), sesame seeds and if you’re up for the challenge, some fresh minced thai chili.
 This inexpensive flavorful recipe will be a fusion favorite.
-Thats a bet!
+Thats a promise!